-\\\\) All except OLT and core network locations
+\\\\\) All except OLT and core network locations

-&lt;sup>9 In Belgium, the SMPO plans both, a full and partial copper switch-off.
+In Belgium, the SMPO plans both, a full and partial copper switch-off.
 In case of the full copper switch-off, the end-user will be migrated to FTTH and in case of the partial copper switch-off to FTTN VDSL2.